mrWheel/KIM_TapeDevice/digitalTapeRecorder/README.md

-# kimSSTapeRecorder
+# digitalTapeRecorder

-This map contains all the files for the kimSSTapeRecorder.
+This map contains all the files for the digitalTapeRecorder.

 In the main program you will find the setting for the Arduino IDE.